 In the spring of 2009, the Gilroy Rotary Club invited the Master Gardeners of Santa Clara County to give a presentation explaining who they are and what they do.
-Bette Lloyd, MG’99, made the presentation and closed by asking if anyone knew of a good place for a demonstration garden in the south county.
+Bette Lloyd, MG’99, made the presentation and closed by asking if anyone knew of a good place for a Demo Garden in the south county.
 Master Gardeners who have lived in Gilroy, Morgan Hill, and San Martin were looking for a site to start a project.
 Michele Averill, CEO of Saint Louise Regional Hospital Foundation, had an available piece of land on the hospital grounds.
 She and Bette started the conversation about the project and Michelle offered the land right then and there.
 Read on to see how this weed-filled compacted piece of land began to bloom like a rose and bring joy to not only hospital patrons and employees but all garden lovers in the community!

 By August 2009, a partnership between Master Gardeners, Santa Clara County and the Saint Louise Regional Hospital Foundation had been formed.
 The mission of the project is to extend University of California horticulture-based information to the residents of the south county with the goal of developing sustainable gardens.
-It was also decided that the fruit and vegetables raised in the demonstration garden would be donated to St. Joseph’s Family Center of Gilroy.
+It was also decided that the fruit and vegetables raised in the demo garden would be donated to St. Joseph’s Family Center of Gilroy.
 Late into August 2009, a small team of Master Gardeners started to prepare this one-acre of designated space for gardening.
 There was much support by the business community in the way of donations and deliveries of mulch, compost and card board.
 From the beginning, the hospital provided water and electrical services free of charge.

 In the fall of 2009, we prepared a conceptual design and planting plan.
 In the spring of 2010, we began planting the California Native Garden including shrubs, trees, grasses and annuals.
 We also built ten raised beds fitted with drip irrigation hardware that soon became planted with vegetables, herbs and ornamentals.
 It was decided that tomato plants would be planted directly into the ground.
 By this time we had enough rose bushes donated, heirloom and other varieties, to complete the demonstration rose garden.
 It now provides a sea of color along the walkway into the back entrance of the hospital.

-The South County Teaching and Demonstration Garden now boasts an extensive irrigation system, a 10x12 garden shed we purchased and installed filled with tools and supplies so we no longer need to haul our own to the garden, a high-density fruit orchard, 10 wine barrels to demonstrate container gardening, a three-bin composting system, a large worm composting box and an arbor that graces the entrance to the garden.
+The South County Demo Garden now boasts an extensive irrigation system, a 10x12 garden shed we purchased and installed filled with tools and supplies so we no longer need to haul our own to the garden, a high-density fruit orchard, 10 wine barrels to demonstrate container gardening, a three-bin composting system, a large worm composting box and an arbor that graces the entrance to the garden.
 The fruit orchard consists of apples, Asian pears, citrus, nectarines, peaches, persimmons, etc., all varieties chosen because of their ability to thrive in this south county climate.
 The perimeter has been planted with natives and drought resistant plants.
 Our future plans include a handi-accessible raised gardening bed, a path through the garden and, when inspired, more garden art.